 The cycle of marijuana abuse and depression creates prime conditions for a full-blown depression disorder to take root.
 When marijuana abuse and depression disorder co-exist, a dual diagnosis condition is present.

 According to the University of Utah Health Services, both marijuana abuse and depression create brain chemical imbalances that tend to worsen over time.
 In effect, these conditions feed off one another, driving increased marijuana use while increasing depression severity.
 At this point, both conditions become considerably harder to treat and overcome.

 If you engage in marijuana abuse on a regular basis and find yourself feeling increasingly depressed, lacking energy and spending more and more time alone, the marijuana abuse/depression cycle may well be at work.
 Considering how these two conditions work to impair brain functioning over time, the sooner you seek out needed treatment help the better.

-If you suspect you or someone you know may be struggling with marijuana abuse and depression and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with marijuana abuse and depression and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.